 Research shows that increasing calcium intake from dietary sources increases your bone mineral density.

 Calcium isn’t the only bone-strengthening nutrient found in the bulb.
 Fennel also contains magnesium, phosphorus and vitamin K, which all play a role in maintaining bone strength.

 2. Improves Skin Health

 Fennel is high in vitamin C, providing almost half of the recommended daily allowance in just one bulb.
-Vitamin C is a potent antioxidantthat may help reduce the free radical damage that can lead to premature aging.
+This nutrient is a potent antioxidant that may help reduce the free radical damage that can lead to premature aging.

-Vitamin C is also necessary for the formation of collagen and a powerful tool in protecting skin’s appearance, making it a good choice to naturally slow aging.
-A deficiency in vitamin C is called scurvy, which manifests in the inability to properly form collagen, leading to bleeding gums and bleeding below the skin.
-(5)
+Research suggests that ascorbic acid is also necessary for the formation of collagen and a powerful tool in protecting skin’s appearance, making it an excellent choice to naturally slow aging.
+A deficiency in it is called scurvy, which manifests in the inability to properly form collagen, leading to bleeding gums and bleeding below the skin.

-Due to these functions, adequate intakes of vitamin C are critical for reducing the appearance of wrinkles and maintaining healthy skin.
-The RDA is 60 milligrams per day, but more vitamin C from whole food sources, like fennel, will help to keep your skin healthy from the inside-out.
+Due to these functions, adequate intakes of ascorbic acid are critical for reducing the appearance of wrinkles and maintaining healthy skin.
+The RDA is 60 milligrams per day, and consuming more of it from whole food sources, like fresh fennel, will help keep your skin healthy from the inside out.

 3. Lowers Blood Pressure

-A diet high in potassium can reduce systolic blood pressure by 5.5 points when compared to a high sodium diet.
-But don’t expect lower blood pressure overnight, it takes about four weeks of consuming a high potassium diet to see a drop in blood pressure.
-(6, 7)
+Eating a diet that includes healthy potassium foods can reduce systolic blood pressure significantly when compared to a high-sodium diet.
+However, don’t expect lower blood pressure overnight.
+It takes about four weeks of consuming a high-potassium diet to see a drop in blood pressure.

 4. Aids Digestion